 Make Sure You Use TSA Accepted Luggage Locks

 Not all luggage locks are created equal.
-If you TSA accepted locks on your bag they can access your bag without breaking the lock off and leaving your bags vulnerable.
+If you use TSA accepted locks on your checked bags the TSA can then access your bags without breaking the locks off and leaving your bags vulnerable.
 Here’s more information about luggage locks that work best.

 Prepare For Your Phone to Become Lost or Stolen

 Have a password protected and/or encrypted file in the cloud (Microsoft OneDrive or Google Drive for example) that will have all of the information that you would need to recover your phone apps and accounts if you had to buy a new phone while traveling.

 Put a“If Found” Note on the Back of Your Phone

 How would someone contact you if they found your phone?
 Write “if found turn over this card” and tape it to the back of your phone.
 Use another family member’s cell phone number as the contact number.